Grants for Single Mothers

 Starting with the 2024—25 award year, Pell Grant eligibility calculations will be based predominantly on the federal poverty level and family size, due to FAFSA simplification changes.

-For example, a single mother of two living in the 48 contiguous states making up to $55,935 would qualify for the Maximum Pell Grant.
+For example, a single mother with two children living in the 48 contiguous states may now earn up to $55,935 and still qualify for the maximum Pell Grant of $8,145.

 These need-based education grants offer one way for single mothers of limited means to “go back to school” and re-enter the workforce.